MicrosoftDocs/ATADocs/ATPDocs/ensure-privileged-accounts-with-sensitive-flag.md

 ms.date:     10/05/2024
 ---

-# Security Assessment: Ensure that all privileged accounts have the configuration flag "this account is sensitive and cannot be delegated"
+# Security Assessment: Ensure privileged accounts are not delegated

-This recommendation lists all privileged accounts that lack the "account is sensitive and cannot be delegated" flag.
-Privileged accounts are accounts that are being members of a privileged group such as Domain admins, Schema admins, Read only domain controllers and so on.
+This recommendation lists all privileged accounts that do not have the "not delegated" setting enabled, highlighting those potentially exposed to delegation-related risks.
+Privileged accounts are accounts that are being members of a privileged group such as Domain admins, Schema admins, and so on.

 ## Organization risk

 If the sensitive flag is disabled, attackers could exploit Kerberos delegation to misuse privileged account credentials, leading to unauthorized access, lateral movement, and potential network-wide security breaches.
-Setting the sensitive flag on privileged accounts will prevent users from gaining access to the account and manipulating system settings.
+Setting the sensitive flag on privileged user accounts will prevent users from gaining access to the account and manipulating system settings.
+For device accounts, setting them to "not delegated" is important to prevent it from being used in any delegation scenario, ensuring that credentials on this machine cannot be forwarded to access other services.

 ## Remediation steps